telekom-mms/oc-daemon/docs/development/api.md

 type ConfigUpdate struct {
 	Reason string
 	Token  string
-	Config *Config
+	Config *vpnconfig.Config
 }
 ```

-`Reason` is the reason of the update: `connect` or `disconnect`. `Token` is
+`Reason` is the reason of the update: `connect` or `disconnect`. `Token` is a
 secret shared between the oc-daemon and the client.
 It is used to verify a
 legitimate request to change the VPN configuration. `Config` is the VPN network
 configuration.
 For the go-representation of the configuration see [VPN Network
 Configuration](vpn-network-config.md).

-Note: the token is passed from the oc-daemon to openconnect via an environment
+Note: the token is passed from the oc-daemon to OpenConnect via an environment
 variable.
-This variable is also passed by openconnect to oc-daemon-vpncscript,
+This variable is also passed by OpenConnect to oc-daemon-vpncscript,
 that then uses it in its Config Update request.